-- 9.4 We don't normally allow you to bring children onto the University's premises, although they can attend public events like Gradfest and graduation.
-If you think you need to bring a child or children onto our premises, you must ask for permission from the Director responsible for your course and the Academic Registrar in advance.
+10.4 We don't normally allow you to bring children onto the University's premises, although they can attend public events like Grad Fest and graduation.
+If you think you need to bring a child or children onto our premises, you must ask for permission from the Director responsible for your course and the Pro Vice-Chancellor (Student Experience) & Academic Registrar in advance.
 Email aro@norwichuni.ac.uk for advice in the first instance.
-Children on our premises must be accompanied by a parent or guardian at all times. - 9.5 If you're working on an activity for your course which involves someone who is under 18, you need to ask the Academic Registrar for permission.
+Children on our premises must be accompanied by a parent or guardian at all times.

+10.5 If you're working on an activity for your course which involves someone who is under 18, you need to ask the Pro Vice-Chancellor (Student Experience) & Academic Registrar for permission.

-View guidance about bringing under-18s onto University premises, or search the intranet for 'Bringing Visitors onto Site'.
+Click here for guidance about bringing under-18s onto University premises, or search the intranet for 'Bringing Visitors onto Site'.

-9.6 Assistance dogs are allowed on the University's premises only where we have approved student applications in line with our policy on the matter.
+Assistance dogs are allowed on the University's premises only where we have approved student applications in line with our policy on the matter.
 Other animals are not allowed on the premises unless as part of an authorised University activity (for example, Winterfest).

-View guidance about bringing assistance dogs onto University premises, or search the intranet for 'Disability Access'.
+Click here for guidance about bringing assistance dogs onto University premises for guidance about bringing assistance dogs onto University premises, or search the VLE for 'Disability Access'.

-- 9.7 If you use a car or another vehicle for anything which is part of your studies, including carrying other students as passengers, you do so at your own risk and you are not covered by the University's insurance. - 9.8 Please don't direct your letters, deliveries or phone calls to the University unless your Course Leader (or equivalent) or the Year 0 Pathways Leader has specifically allowed this.
+- 10.7 If you use a car or another vehicle for anything which is part of your studies, including carrying other students as passengers, you do so at your own risk and you are not covered by the University's insurance. - 10.8 Please don't direct your letters, deliveries or phone calls to the University unless your Course Leader (or equivalent) or the Year 0 Pathways Leader has specifically allowed this.
 These staff will normally only allow this if it's an emergency or if it's something to do with your course, so talk to them as appropriate for advice first of all if you're not sure.